BURN THE BOOK

-These original essays will be compiled in a sketchbook in the Brooklyn Art Library's archive, where it will be a part of a worldwide community of creative people.
-In addition, the writers also starred in the song's music video.
+Caitlin and H.I.P.
+Lit collaborated to showcase the voices of an extraordinary cast of four female writers who each share a unique perspective on overcoming particular societal pressures or expectations that they've had to face.
+Their essays will be compiled in a sketchbook in the Brooklyn Art Library's archive, where it will be a part of a worldwide community of creative people.
+All four women also starred in the music video.

-We hope women, and people in general, see the video, hear these essays, and want to burn the chapter in their life where they feel stuck, trapped, held back.
-This whole movement has been incredibly cathartic for us, and seeing these women own their truth and sharing their choice to overcome an expectation that was handed to them—seeing that is contagious.
+We hope women, and people in general, see the video, read these essays, and want to burn the chapter in their life where they feel stuck, trapped, held back.
+This whole movement has been incredibly cathartic for us, and witnessing these women own their truth and share their choice to overcome an expectation that was handed to them—well, that courage is contagious.